Kiera Hogan: Early career (2015–2018)

-Impact Wrestling
+Impact Wrestling (2017–2021)

 Various storylines (2017–2020)

 On August 17, 2017, it was reported that Impact Wrestling (then known as Global Force Wrestling) had signed Hogan to a contract.
 On the February 1, 2018, episode of Impact!, Hogan made her Impact Wrestling debut by defeating the Knockouts Champion Laurel Van Ness in a non-title match.
 She received a championship match on the following episode of Impact! where she fought in a losing effort.
 Hogan made her pay-per-view debut at Redemption, when she unsuccessfully challenged Taya Valkyrie.
 Hogan received a rematch against Valkyrie on the May 3, 2018, episode of Impact!, when she won by disqualification after being attacked by Tessa Blanchard during the match.
 Followed that incident, Hogan faced Blanchard on the May 17 episode of Impact!, when she lost.
 After the match, Blanchard attacked her until Madison Rayne made the save.
 On the June 14 episode of Impact!
 Hogan unsuccessfully challenged Blanchard once again in a No Disqualification match.
 On October 4 episode of Impact!, Hogan lost to Su Yung.
 After the match, Yung and Allie brawled.
 Hogan saved Allie from Yung, only to be put inside a coffin by Yung.
 At Bound for Glory, Allie rescued Hogan from the Undead Realm.

-On the May 3, 2019 edition of Impact, Hogan faced Rosemary in a grudge match stemming from a confrontation weeks prior; she was defeated via disqualification when Su Yung's undead bridesmaids entered and attacked Rosemary.
+On the May 3, 2019, edition of Impact, Hogan faced Rosemary in a grudge match stemming from a confrontation weeks prior; she was defeated via disqualification when Su Yung's undead bridesmaids entered and attacked Rosemary.
 Hogan began turning heel when she refused to help Rosemary against the bridesmaids, and she cemented herself as a villainess in a backstage interview on the following week, when she claimed that she wasn't getting anywhere trying to be friends with everyone, and accused Jordynne Grace of taking advantage of her.
 On the May 17 edition of Impact, Hogan eliminated Grace and Scarlett Bordeaux in a Knockouts Battle Royal, only to be eliminated herself by Blanchard.
-Following the battle royal, she began a feud with Grace, with Grace getting the upper hand on multiple occasions.
+Following the battle royal, she began a feud with Grace, with Grace getting the upper hand on multiple occasions.At Bound for Glory, Hogan competed in the Call Your Shot Gauntlet match which was won by Eddie Edwards.